Blue's News FAQ

 - The story has already appeared (we receive dozens of emails a day pointing to news we've already posted).
-Run a search for a word that must've appeared in the story, you may find it might already be on the
+Run a search for a word that must've appeared in the story, you may find it might already be on the site.

-will help combat the cheating.
+- We also refrain from printing stories about cheats, hacks, cracks, and proxy bots that help players cheat in Internet play unless it is already extreme public knowledge, or the post will help combat the cheating.
 I love gaming, and in my opinion those things are detrimental to everyone's enjoyment.
 [Back]

 Where does the nickname Blue come from?